qadenz/qadenz.github.io/pages/docs.md

 The pairing of [`Conditions`](https://github.com/qadenz/qadenz/blob/master/src/main/java/io/qadenz/automation/conditions/Conditions.java) and [`Expectations`](https://github.com/qadenz/qadenz/blob/master/src/main/java/io/qadenz/automation/conditions/Expectations.java) becomes the core evaluative logic of Qadenz.
 These classes are used to determine if the state of the UI under test meets a given criteria.

-When used with the Explicit Wait provided by the `pause()` command, or with the Assertions provided by the `verify()` and `check()` commands, a Condition is used to describe precisely what on the UI is being evaluated, and the accompanying Expectation describes excatly the expected outcome of the evaluation.
+When used with the Explicit Wait provided by the `pause()` command, or with the Assertions provided by the `verify()` and `check()` commands, a Condition is used to describe precisely what on the UI is being evaluated, and the accompanying Expectation describes exactly the expected outcome of the evaluation.

 The goal of the Condition/Expectation pairing is to provide a unified structure for making evaluations throughout a testing project, rather than mixing Selenium `ExpectedConditions` calls for Explicit Waits, and various syntax patterns for test assertions.
 The resulting code is simple to read and quickly understand, and is easily maintained as the application under test evolves.